-More than 20,000 modern peer-reviewed scientific articles on the pharmacology of cannabis and its cannabinoids have been published by medical journals, further confirming the medicinal properties of Cannabis.
+More than 20,000 modern peer-reviewed scientific articles on the pharmacology of cannabis and its cannabinoids have been published by medical journals.

 Biotech firms in the U.S. and internationally are currently pursuing the development of cannabis-based medicines aimed at a number of conditions, including epilepsy, psoriasis and eczema, and multiple sclerosis, by isolating specific cannabinoids within the cannabis plant for focused relief.

 If you’re unable to get access to cannabinoids derived from marijuana, you still can obtain CBD hemp oil, the natural botanical extract of the hemp plant.
 CBD hemp oil can be purchased in and delivered to all 50 states without violating state or federal laws regarding cannabis.

 CBD hemp oil is derived from the hemp plant, a particular variety of cannabis.
 While you can find hemp oil in many local stores, store-bought hemp oil is usually derived from hemp seeds and doesn’t contain the significant concentration of CBD that pure CBD hemp oil contains.